nubenetes/awesome-kubernetes/docs/demos.md

 * [Spring PetClinic Sample Application](#spring-petclinic-sample-application) By following this repository you can able to setup a DevOps CI/CD Pipeline using: git, Jenkins, Maven, Ansible, Docker & Kubernetes
 * [swissarmydevops.com](https://swissarmydevops.com/)

+### Container Tools
+- [dzone Avengers of the Container World, Episode 1: Podman Hands-On 🌟](https://dzone.com/articles/avengers-of-container-world-episode-1-podman-hands) CRI-O and Podman have been widely adapted by most of the modern container platforms.
+In this blog, we will deep-dive on Podman with a hands-on session.
+- [dzone: Avengers of Container World, Episode 2: Buildah and Skopeo Hands-On 🌟](https://dzone.com/articles/avengers-of-container-world-episode-2-buildah-amp) In this post, we will explore Buildah and Skopeo, build a Node.js application container using Buildah, and run it using Podman

 ### Ansible and Ansible Tower
 * [ansible.github.io/workshops/demos : Red Hat Ansible Automation Platform Workshops](https://ansible.github.io/workshops/demos/)
 * [Red Hat Ansible Tower - Workshop and Demo](https://github.com/network-automation/tower_workshop)